One Day in Brussels

 Manneken Pis (map) is located in the corner somewhere near the Gay District.
 This iconic statue is disappointedly small and unnoticeable if not the huge crowd in front of and around it.
-Although it has continuously been voted the most disappointing tourist attractions in the world, this pee boy is the pride of Brussels residents.
+Although it has continuously been voted the most disappointing tourist attraction in the world, this pee boy is the pride of Brussels residents.

 Some people believe the statue was built to commemorate a brave boy who urinated to put out the fire and save the entire city from burning down.
 Doesn’t this story remind you of Hans, the boy who saved the Netherlands from flooding by putting his hand into a hole in the bank?
-Anyway, there are many other legends you can google for the reading pleasure.
+Anyway, there are many other legends you can google for reading pleasure.

 Manneken Pis changes his outfit several times a week.
-His wardrobe, many of which celebrates diverse cultures and holidays, consists of more than 1,000 costumes.
+His wardrobe, many of which celebrate diverse cultures and holidays, consists of more than 1,000 costumes.
 This collection is on exhibit at the Museum of the City of Brussels (Maison du Roi) in the Grand Place.
 Very impressive!

 The Stock Exchange Building